pauldruce/pauldruce.github.io/2020/Tutoring/_posts/2020-11-01-modelling-with-differentiation.md

 Mathematicians also heavily rely on *context*.
 This is the idea that there is something *obvious* or inherent to the question.
 However, this is usually a barrier to understanding for those learning or anyone who is interested trying to understand.
 In regards to modelling with differentiation, this often shows itself when we start to discuss the *rate of change of $X$* where $X$ is some property of interest.

 The term **rate of change of** refers to a derivative as was discuss at the beginning of this note.
-However, what we are taking the derivative with respects to, is not always stated.
+However, what we are taking the derivative with respects to is not always stated.
 You could argue that it should be.
 But my argument for why context is a natural and useful tool to rely on, is as follows.
 When ask someone "is it raining?" you don't usually have to tell them where you are inquiring about.
 It's hidden in context that you care about if it is raining *here*, where you are.
 You aren't asking if it is raining in Melbourne, Australia.
 You've relied on context.

 So, when we ask about the rate of change of velocity, we usually assume we are talking about the rate of change of velocity *with respects to time*.
 When we ask about the rate of change of sound intensity, we can assume we are talking about the rate of change of sound intensity with respects to distance from the source **or** with respects to time.
 Being able to read into the context usually requires some familiarity with the system or example in questions.